makrai/notes/qiu2003-pretrained-nlp-survey.md

 * using PTMs as external knowledge [125]

-## Interpretability and Reliability of PTMs Although
+## Interpretability and Reliability of PTMs

 * explainable artificial intelligence (XAI) [4] has become a hotspot in general
 * attention interpretability is still controversial [66, 142]